Health Services

 Fracture, sprain, stitches, cast, or crutches.

-COVID-19 treatment now falls under the guidance of Regarding ALL Respiratory Viral Illnesses
+Per the CDC, COVID-19 treatment now falls under the guidance regarding ALL Respiratory Viral Illnesses

-There is no longer any statewide isolation or quarantine requirements for those who test positive for Covid.
-The new guidance states that even with a positive Covid test, individuals may return to school/work and resume normal activities when:
+There is no longer any statewide isolation or quarantine requirements for those who test positive for COVID-19.
+The new guidance states that even with a positive COVID-19 test, individuals may return to school/work and resume normal activities when:

-Fever free for at least 24 hours without the use of fever reducing medications like acetaminophen (Tylenol) or ibuprofen (Advil, Motrin)
+Symptoms are improving ANDFever-free for at least 24 hours without the use of fever-reducing medications like acetaminophen (Tylenol) or ibuprofen (Advil, Motrin)

 Individualized health care planning and case management for students with special health care needs